-The University has grown in stature as a center for teaching, research and public service.
+Through the years, Delaware State University has grown in stature as a center for teaching, research and public service.
 The purpose and objectives of the University have broadened in keeping up with changing times.
 While recognizing its historical heritage, the University provides higher education today for a diverse student population.
-Academic units are organized into the College of Agriculture, Science & Technology; the College of Business; the College of Health & Behavioral Sciences; and the College of Humanities, Education & Social Sciences.
+Academic units are organized into the College of Agriculture, Science & Technology; the College of Business; the Wesley College of Health & Behavioral Sciences; and the College of Humanities, Education & Social Sciences.

-The University offers 43 undergraduate degrees, which include unique and traditional majors such as Agriculture, Aviation, Computer Science, Criminal Justice, Forensic Biology, Hospitality & Tourism Management, Kinesiology, Management, Mass Communications, Natural Resources, New Media in Arts, Nursing, Physics, Social Work and Textiles & Apparel Studies.
+The University offers 46 undergraduate degrees, which include unique and traditional majors such as Agriculture, Aviation, Computer Science, Criminal Justice, Hospitality & Tourism Management, Kinesiology, Management, Mass Communications, Natural Resources, New Media in Arts, Nursing, Physics, Social Work and Textiles & Apparel Studies.

-Delaware State University also offers 18 master's degrees in Agriculture (Animal Science or Plant Science), Applied Optics, Biological Sciences (M.S.), Business Administration (Business Analytics, CPA, Finance, Information Systems), Applied Chemistry (M.S.), Computer Science, Educational Leadership, Food Science and Biotechnology (Biotechnology, Food Chemistry or Food Microbiology), Mathematics (Pure or Applied), Molecular and Cellular Neuroscience, Natural Resources, Nursing (Global Leadership or Nursing Education), Physics, Public Administration, Social Work, Sport Administration, Teaching English to Speakers of Other Languages/Bilingual Education (TESOL), and dual-title TESOL/Educational Leadership.
+Delaware State University also offers 21 master's degrees in Agriculture (Animal Science or Plant Science), Applied Optics, Biological Sciences (M.S.), Business Administration (Business Analytics, CPA, Finance, Information Systems), Applied Chemistry (M.S.), Computer Science, Educational Leadership, Food Science and Biotechnology (Biotechnology, Food Chemistry or Food Microbiology), Justice Studies, Mathematics (Pure or Applied), Molecular and Cellular Neuroscience, Natural Resources, Nursing (Global Leadership or Nursing Education), Occupational Therapy, Physics, Public Administration, Social Work, Sport Administration, Teaching, Teaching English to Speakers of Other Languages/Bilingual Education (TESOL), and dual-title TESOL/Educational Leadership.

-The University also has five doctoral programs in Applied Chemistry, Educational Leadership, Interdisciplinary Applied Mathematics and Mathematical Physics, Neuroscience, and Optics.
+The University also has six doctoral programs in Applied Chemistry; Educational Leadership (K-12 or Higher Education); Interdisciplinary Applied Mathematics and Mathematical Physics; Neuroscience; Integrative Agriculture, Food and Environmental Sciences; and Optics.

-The institution has national academic program accreditations from the Accreditation Commission for Education in Nursing, the Council on Social Work Education, the Accreditation Commission for Programs in Hospitality Administration, the Council for the Accreditation of Educator Preparation, and the Accreditation Council for Education in Nutrition and Dietetics (candidate status).
+The institution has national academic program accreditations from the Accreditation Commission for Education in Nursing (ACEN); the Council on Social Work Education (CSWE); the Accreditation Commission for Programs in Hospitality Administration (ACPHA); the Accreditation Council for Occupational Therapy Education (ACOTE); the Council for the Accreditation of Educator Preparation (CAEP) and the Society of Health and Physical Educators (SHAPE) (a Specialized Professional Association (SPA) under CAEP); and the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 The University's College of Business is an accredited member of AACSB International -The Association to Advance Collegiate Schools of Business.
+The University's Law Studies Program has American Bar Association (ABA) Approval.